kprakhar27/kafka-Rest-Api-connect-Demo/README.md

 To re-stream the Couchbase documents, first delete the source connector:

     connect-cli rm cb-source

-Then recreate it using the desired config.
+Then recreate it using :  ` connect-cli run cb-source < config/source-2-default-schema.properties `

 ## Modifying the custom source handler

 After modifying the source code for `CustomSourceHandler` (located under the `custom-extensions` directory) you'll need to restart the Kafka containers in order for the new version to be active:

     docker-compose -f docker/docker-compose.yml down -v
     ./setup-kafka.sh